Lincoln Continental: Eighth generation (1988–1994)

-By interior volume the Continental was the largest front-wheel drive car sold in 1988, and was recognized by Car and Driver on its 1989 Ten Best list.
-Power was provided by a 140 hp 3.8L Essex V6 newly introduced to the Taurus/Sable for 1988.
+By interior volume, the Continental was the largest front-wheel drive car marketed in 1988, and was recognized by Car and Driver on its 1989 Ten Best list.
+Power was provided by a 140 hp 3.8 L Essex V6 newly introduced to the Taurus/Sable for 1988.
 An exclusive feature to the Continental was adaptive air-ride suspension and variable assist power steering was standard.
 In 1990 (MY 1991), engine output was revised to 155 hp, and to 160 hp for MY 1993.
 All Continentals were equipped with a 4-speed overdrive automatic transmission.

-Average annual sales for the eighth generation Continental were more than double that of the previous generation model and helped the Lincoln brand to achieve record total sales in 1989 and again in 1990.
+Average annual sales for the eighth generation Continental doubled vs. the previous generation model and helped the Lincoln brand to achieve record total sales in 1989 and again in 1990.

 Body

-The Continental adopted much of the aerodynamic design language of the Taurus, but has a more upright C-pillar, chrome grille, longer deck.
+The Continental adopted much of the aerodynamic design language of the Taurus, but had a more upright C-pillar, chrome grille, longer deck.
 The redesign of the sloping trunklid increased trunk space from 15 to 19 cubic feet (nearly matching the Town Car).

-In October 1988 for the 1989 model year, a redesigned dashboard was introduced to accommodate dual air bags.
+In October 1988, for the 1989 model year, a redesigned dash was introduced to accommodate dual air bags.
 This unprecedented move made the Ford Motor Company the first US automaker to offer airbags as standard equipment for both the driver and front passenger (the second automaker worldwide after Porsche's 1987 944 Turbo).
 In 1989 for the 1990 model year, a minor exterior update featured a new grille, hood ornament, and taillights.

 In late 1993 for MY 1994, the Continental received another facelift, with revised bumpers, rocker moldings, and bodyside moldings.
 Exterior trim was redesigned including a restyled argent-colored grille, redesigned taillamps, revised decklid trim, and the Lincoln nameplate is moved onto the grille and taillamps.
 The bucket seat option received a redesigned steering wheel.

-Trim
+Trim levels

 As part of the redesign, Lincoln simplified the trim lineup; only standard (later named "Executive") and Signature Series remained.
 For the first time since 1981, 6-passenger seating made its return.
 Leather seats were standard (with velour available as a no-cost option).

-Major options included a compact disc player, InstaClear electrically heated windshield (1988–1992), JBL sound system, power glass moonroof, keyless entry, anti-theft alarm system, cellular phone (starting MY 1990), three-position memory seat, and choice of wheels.
+Major options included a compact disc player, InstaClear electrically heated windshield (1988–1992), JBL sound system, power glass moonroof, door-mounted keypad system, marketed as its Securicode, anti-theft alarm system, cellular phone (starting MY 1990), three-position memory seat, and choice of wheels.
 For model year 1993 (1992 production), an "Individual Seats" group was available which ditched the usual chrome column shifter and 50/50 "comfort lounge" split bench seating (and 6-passenger capacity) for a center console with floor shifter (a Continental first), storage armrest, cup holder, and 5 seats.
 1994 was the last year that the Continental was offered in Executive and Signature Series trims.
 An Executive Touring package was also available.